ELS-RD/kernl/README.md

 ---

-> Kernl lets you run Pytorch transformer models several times faster than baseline on GPU with a single line of code,
+> Kernl lets you run Pytorch transformer models several times faster on GPU with a single line of code,
 > and is designed to be **easily** hackacble.

 <p align="center">